How a Consumer Proposal Can Help You Avoid Bankruptcy

 What is the consumer proposal process?

-The process starts by contacting a proposal administrator (who is technically a licensed trustee in bankruptcy).
+The process starts by contacting a proposal administrator (who is technically a Licensed Insolvency Trustee).
 Your administrator will review your circumstances and work with you to prepare a proposal.

 Once you sign the proposal your administrator will file it with the Office of the Superintendent of Bankruptcy, which starts the “45 day clock.”
 Your administrator mails or faxes the proposal to each of your creditors, and your creditors then have 45 days to vote to accept or reject the proposal.